 In retrospect it was wiser (not just cheaper) to omit the helmet, which is probably Battle Cat’s most distinctive feature.
 Panthor’s final color scheme was chosen by Mattel designer Martin Arriola.

 On the shelves, there were a few options in 1983 if you wanted to pick up a Panthor.
-All of them featured some pretty epic artwork:
+All of them featured some pretty epic artwork by William Garland:

-This was the standalone Panthor box (above).
-The artist here is something of a MOTU mystery.
-He did box arts for Mattel after Rudy Obrero but before (and concurrent with) William George.
-No one seems to know what his name is.
+Garland did box arts for Mattel after Rudy Obrero but before (and concurrent with) William George.
 The style is very much along the lines of Rudy Obrero’s (that is to say, moody and Frazetta-like).
 That’s probably why I like it so much.

-Mattel also offered a Skeletor/Panthor gift set, which featured artwork by the same mystery artist, this time with a battle scene featuring Skeletor/Panthor vs. He-Man, Man-At-Arms vs. Beast Man, and Castle Grayskull standing in the background:
+Mattel also offered a Skeletor/Panthor gift set, again illustrated by William Garland, this time with a battle scene featuring Skeletor/Panthor vs. He-Man, Man-At-Arms vs. Beast Man, and Castle Grayskull standing in the background:

 The pose you see for Beast Man and Man-At-Arms comes straight out of the 1981 Licensing Kit.
 Thanks to Jukka for pointing that out to me!

-There was a third way to get your hands on Panthor, in the form of the Battle For Eternia giftset.
+There was a third way to get your hands on Panthor, in the form of the Battle For Eternia giftset (again illustrated by William Garland).
 Apparently this was produced in low quantities, as buying the boxed version in 2015 will require taking out a second mortgage:

 This set featured Skeletor, Panthor and Man-E-Faces, and might be my favorite of the Panthor box arts.
 It’s something about how Man-E-Faces is portrayed and the craters and moons in the background, I think.
 There were two versions released: one with the standard Skeletor, and another with Battle Armor Skeletor, presumably released in 1984.